 While the face-to-face meeting still has its place, it is important for law firms to know that a lot of the time - and to an increasing extent - clients prefer to use online means of staying in touch.

-- Recent research by Olive Communications has shown that there is now strong demand for law services to be available online.
+- A piece of research by Olive Communications in 2019 revealed strong demand for law services to be available online.

 - This reflects both the busy lifestyles and work patterns many people have and the modern desire to have things as immediately as possible.

 - It found that 34 per cent of consumers wanted solicitors to offer digital services like video conferencing, chat and instant messaging.

 - Another piece of research by Sapio for MMA digital found that while 55 per cent do still want some face-to-face contact with lawyers, 83 per cent want to deal with them online, with a key motivation being the desire to keep costs down.

 - Only 29 per cent said they preferred to deal with law firms over the phone.

 - The study also found that the majority would start a search for legal services using a search engine like Google and nearly half would look for information on social media before making a buying decision.

 It is generally reckoned that as younger people have grown up with the internet, they are the most likely to use online services.

 - However, it is unwise to make assumptions about every customer, so it is wise to offer both face-to-face and good online services to everyone.